diogodossfarias/db_stat_statements/README.md

 # Database DML statements statistics collection
-This project provides a simple solution for monitoring the number of INSERT, SELECT, DELETE and UPDATE statements run in a Postgres database per hour.
+This project provides a simple solution for monitoring the number of INSERT, SELECT, DELETE and UPDATE statements run in a Postgres database on an hourly basis.

 It was created using the pg_stat_statements extension, pgSQL and PL/pgSQL for a Postgres database in an Azure Database for PostgreSQL flexible server instance.